vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. When prompted, make these selections:

     * **Sign in to Azure**: If prompted, sign into Azure
-    * **Select subscription**: If prompted, select the subscription you are using for this course.
+    * **Select subscription**: If prompted, select the subscription you are using for this lab.
     * **Select Function App in Azure**: Select **func-az220-hub2adt-training-{your-id}**.

     When asked to confirm the deploy, click **Deploy**.